aaron13100/404solution/readme.txt

 = Version 2.35.18 (November 14, 2024) =
 * FIX: Make sure only admin users can export redirects using the Tools page export function.
+* Update: Avoid some of the issues listed in the Plugin Check feature of WordPress.

 = Version 2.35.17 (October 15, 2024) =
 * FIX: Don't throw an exception on the Options page when there are no log entries (for crzyhrse).